RPMGet

 The minimum usage requirement is an INI-style configuration file with URLs

 pointing to RPM files.
-Use the --dump
+Use the --dump-config argument shown below for

 $ tox -e dev